Chanda-p/Chanda-p/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/c-puthane/](https://www.linkedin.com/in/c-puthane/)

-- ⚡ Fun fact **I once taught a chatbot to tell me jokes, but it got so sassy that even Siri asked for its autograph! 🤖**
+- ⚡ Fun fact **Former Profit Chaser turned Algorithm Enthusiast!
+I once chased profits like a pro, but now, I'm on a wild adventure chasing algorithms!
+I went from managing employees to managing lines of code – now, the only meetings I schedule are with my computer! **

 <h3 align="left">Connect with me:</h3>
 <p align="left">